ludwig/sleep.py/README.md

 The durations are parsed using the `parsedatetime` Python library.
-That one can support versatile inputs like "8 hours", "6 hours 30 mins", "5h 15m", "4.5h", etc. The supported formats aren't obvious from the documentation, but we've adapted the use of the calendar `parseDT` function within our own `parse_duration` method.
+That one can support versatile inputs like "8 hours", "6 hours 30 mins", "5h 15m", "4.5h", etc. The supported formats aren't obvious from the documentation, but we've adapted the use of their calendar `parseDT` function within our own `parse_duration` method.
 Simply try out various formats to see if they work!
 * <https://pypi.org/project/parsedatetime/>